inkytonik/atom-sbt/README.md

 ## Usage

 Open the top-level directory of an sbt project in Atom.
-An interactive sbt session can then be started within Atom using the "Sbt: Toggle Panel" command (`alt-shift-O`).
+You can start an interactive sbt session within Atom using the "Sbt: Toggle Panel" command (`alt-shift-O`).
 This command will open a new terminal panel and run sbt in it.

-By default, the sbt package assumes that the sbt script can be invoked as `/usr/local/bin/sbt`.
+By default, the sbt package assumes that you invoke sbt script as `/usr/local/bin/sbt`.
 Use the "sbt Script" setting to specify a different location.

-Once the terminal panel has been created, you can interactively invoke sbt commands by typing into the panel.
+Once you've created the terminal panel, you can interactively invoke sbt commands by typing into the panel.
 All interactive sbt commands should work, including cursor movement to access history and TAB to invoke completion.

-The terminal panel will be shown each time you run a command so you can see what sbt prints.
+The terminal panel shows each time you run a command so you can see what sbt prints.
 If you prefer not to see the sbt output automatically, turn off the "Show the sbt terminal automatically" setting.

 The terminal title will be "sbt" and a description of the project.
-By default, the basename of the main project path will be used as the description (e.g., "myproj" for a project path of "/foo/bar/myproj").
+By default, the description is the basename of the main project path (e.g., "myproj" for a project path of "/foo/bar/myproj").
 If you want to see the full project path, turn on the "Terminal title should show full project path" setting.

 If you have changed your sbt prompt from the default, you may need to set the "Prompt Pattern" setting to match your new prompt.
-This setting is used to spot the prompt when resuming interactive use after a continuous execution command (e.g., ~compile) has been interrupted by another command.
+The package uses this pattern to spot the prompt when resuming interactive use after you interrupt a continuous execution command (e.g., ~compile) with another command.

 ## History

-As well as supporting interactive use, the sbt package has a number of Atom commands to make it easier to send commands to sbt more than once.
+As well as supporting interactive use, the sbt package has Atom commands to make it easier to send sbt commands more than once.
-The simplest Atom command allows the most recent sbt command to be submitted again.
+The simplest Atom command submits the most recent sbt command again.

 "Sbt: Run Last Command" (`alt-shift-V`): submit the most recent sbt command again.

-For more control over history, the sbt package creates a new Atom command each time a command is submitted to sbt.
+For more control over history, the sbt package creates a new Atom command each time you submit a command to sbt.
 E.g., suppose that the first command that you enter to sbt is "test:compile".
-After you have interactively entered this command, you will find that a new Atom command "Sbt: History 1 test:compile" has been created.
+After you have interactively entered this command, you will find a new Atom command "Sbt: History 1 test:compile".
-Thus, you can easily re-send this sbt command using the Atom command palette.
+Thus, you can re-send this sbt command using the Atom command palette.
-Each subsequent sbt command entered will get an Atom history command with an incremented count.
+Each sbt command entered will get an Atom history command with an incremented count.

-If you don't want the history commands to be created, you can turn off the "Create History Commands" package setting.
+If you don't want the history commands, you can turn off the "Create History Commands" package setting.

 If you accumulate too much history and want to start again, use this command to start again: